S.Africa Says will Not Let Up Support For DR Congo - UrduPoint

 Johannesburg, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2025) President Cyril Ramaphosa vowed Monday to continue providing support to the Democratic Republic of Congo in the face of nationwide calls to withdraw troops following the death of 14 South African soldiers.

-Rwanda-backed M23 fighters have made substantial gains in eastern DRC, taking the major city of Goma last week and vowing to march on the capital, Kinshasa, across the country.
+Rwanda-backed M23 fighters have made substantial gains in the eastern DRC, taking the major city of Goma last week and vowing to march across the country to the capital, Kinshasa.

 It is the latest escalation in a mineral-rich region devastated by decades of fighting involving dozens of armed groups and has rattled the continent, with regional blocs holding emergency summits over the spiralling tensions.

-"Achieving a lasting peace and security for the eastern DRC and the region requires the collective will of the community of nations," Ramaphosa said in a statement, adding that "South Africa will not let up in its support to the people of the DRC."
+"Achieving a lasting peace and security for the eastern DRC and the region requires the collective will of the community of nations," Ramaphosa said in a statement.
+"South Africa will not let up in its support to the people of the DRC."

 Fourteen soldiers from South Africa have been killed in the conflict, prompting calls for a withdrawal, including from the radical Economic Freedom Fighters (EFF) party.